vseryakov/backendjs/README.md

            }

 ## Messages
 The messaging API allows sending and recieving messages between accounts, it supports text and images.
+All new messages arrive into the bk_messsage table, the inbox.
+The client may keep messages there as new, delete or archive them.
+Archiving means transfering messages into the bk_archive table.
+All sent messages are kept in the bk_sent table.

 - `/message/image`
   Return the image data for the given message, the required parameters are: